Lung transplantSolid organ transplant - lung

 Lungs can also be given by living donors.
 Two or more people are needed.
-Each person donates a segment (lobe) of their lung to form an entire lung for the person who is receiving it.
+Each person donates a segment (lobe) of their lung.
+This forms an entire lung for the person who is receiving it.

 During lung transplant surgery, you are asleep and pain-free (under general anesthesia).
 A surgical cut is made in the chest.
-Lung transplant surgery is done with the use of a heart-lung machine, which does the work of your heart while your heart is stopped for the surgery.
+Lung transplant surgery is often done with the use of a heart-lung machine.
+This device does the work of your heart and lungs while your heart and lungs are stopped for the surgery.

 - For double lung transplants, the cut is made below the breast and reaches to both sides of the chest.
-Surgery takes 6 - 12 hours.
-Tubes are used to send blood to a heart-lung bypass machine to provide oxygen and move blood through the body during the surgery.
+Surgery takes 6 to 12 hours.

 After the cut is made, the major steps during lung transplant surgery include:

 - One or both of your lungs are removed.
-For patients who are having a double lung transplant, most or all of the steps from the first transplant are completed before the second transplant is done.
+For people who are having a double lung transplant, most or all of the steps from the first side are completed before the second side is done.

 - The main blood vessels and airway of the new lung are sewn to your blood vessels and airway.
 The donor lobe or lung is stitched (sutured) into place.
 Chest tubes are inserted to drain air, fluid, and blood out of the chest for several days to allow the lungs to fully re-expand.